pete-gordon/oricutron/ReadMe.txt

 The emulation works for Oric, Atmos, Telestrat and Pravetz and can be used together with any disk type.

-The emulated ACIA communicates with the out-side world trough back-ends.
+The emulated ACIA communicates with the out-side world through back-ends.
 Back-ends can be configured from 'oricutron.cfg' or from command line (see default 'oricutron.cfg' for usage).